redroot/holmes/README.markdown

-holmes.css - CSS Markup Detective
+holmes.css - CSS Markup Detective [unmaintained]
 =================================

 Holmes is stand-alone diagnostic CSS stylesheet that can highlight